sandeep-tukaram/algods/ds/array/README.md

 ## Structure

 ### a.
 Components
-  a1. elements
+  1. elements
-      datatype -> all elements of an array have the same data type. empty -> positions can be unfilled.
+    * datatype -> all elements of an array have the same data type.
+    * empty -> positions can be unfilled.

-  a2. memory
+  2. memory
-      memory is allocation/reserved.
+    * memory is allocation/reserved.
-      contiguous block of memory.
+    * contiguous block of memory.

 ### b.
 Relations -
-   array as a datastructure doesn't employ relations between elements to position them.
+    * array as a datastructure doesn't employ relations between elements to position them.

 ### c.
 Function/API -
-  a. get(i), A[i]
+  1. get(i), A[i]
-  b. set(e, i), A[i] = e.
+  2. set(e, i), A[i] = e.
 Overrides if any at i.

 ## Behavior - performance (time/space), error